Q&A Webcast Episode: 23 January 2011

-In this 23 January 2011 episode of Q&A Webcast, Dr. Diana Hsieh answered six questions on honesty about cheating, pursuing someone already attached, children as an optional value, the morality of abortion, the value of a phd, discrimination and rights, and more in an hour-long broadcast.
-Greg Perkins of Objectivist Answers was the audio co-host.
+In the live broadcast of Philosophy in Action Radio on Sunday, 23 January 2011, I answered questions on honesty about cheating, pursuing someone already attached, children as an optional value, the morality of abortion, the value of a PhD, discrimination and rights, and more.
+Greg Perkins of Objectivist Answers was my co-host.

 Listen Now